 With over 325 million people living in the U.S. alone, it is hard to imagine that loneliness could be so common.
 However, more than half of all the elderly live alone, and more than a million of them are likely to be chronically lonely.
-In fact, nearly 50% of seniors researched reported that their primary resource for companionship is the television.
+In fact, nearly 50% of seniors researched reported that their primary resource for companionship is the television which has led to senior isolation problems.

 Being lonely may result in severe health concerns as well, reported to have as great an influence as cigarette smoking and being overweight, and can contribute to depression, hypertension, dementia, and also an earlier mortality rate than others who happen to be socially connected.